chase-lewis/JIE7351/README.md

 The files we changed in order to get kafka to run on windows:

 ### Batch files to start kafka, schema-registry and zookeeper, identical to confluent start command for unix
- - For staring all components at once:
+ - For starting all components at once:

 `bin/windows/start-all.bat`

  - For starting the componenets individually (must be run in this order):

 `bin/windows/start-zookeeper.bat`

 `bin/windows/start-kafka.bat`

 `bin/windows/start-schema.bat`